Higurashi When They Cry: Visual novels

 Over 100,000 copies of the original games were sold in Japan by 2006, a feat not attained by a dōjin game since Type-Moon released Tsukihime.
 Many fans attribute the game's success to the suspense and horror the novel portrays.
 Fan-based community boards emerged where fans began discussing their own theories.
-The popularity of the games grew exponentially as many took interest in their well-outlined script and story, which eventually led the game to be showcased in large gaming magazines with positive reviews.
+The popularity of the games grew rapidly as many took interest in their well-outlined script and story, which eventually led the game to be showcased in large gaming magazines with positive reviews.
 With the announcement of the live-action film adaptation of Onikakushi-hen came the news that over 500,000 copies of the games had been sold, by August 13, 2007.
 The enhanced PlayStation 2 port, Higurashi no Naku Koro ni Matsuri, had sold 140,397 copies by October 11, 2007.
 Later console releases in the series, between December 2007 and January 2019, have sold 408,391 copies in Japan, as of February 2019, bringing total software sales to copies in Japan.

 The PS2 version received a total review score of 31/40 (out of the four individual review scores of 9, 8, 8 and 6) from the Japanese gaming magazine Famitsu.
 The game was voted the tenth most interesting bishōjo game by readers of Dengeki G's Magazine in an August 2007 survey.
-Its English-language release also received a positive reception from critics.
-Hardcore Gamer stated that the "writing is incredibly eerie, and amazingly effective" and concluded that "few video games make it anywhere near the skillful story weaving present within the Higurashi series."
+Its English-language release also received a positive reception from critics.Hardcore Gamer stated that the "writing is incredibly eerie, and amazingly effective" and concluded that "few video games make it anywhere near the skillful story weaving present within the Higurashi series."
 APGNation stated the "Excellent writing and music make for an evocative reading experience."